 Association of Sri Lanka.

-Currently, I work as a Consultant Family Physician at Divisional Hospital, Sri Lanka and am also covering up duties as a Consultant Family Physician at Divisional Hospital, Wethara, Sri Lanka.
+Currently, I work as a Consultant Family Physician at Divisional Hospital, Sri Lanka, and I’m also covering duties as a Consultant Family Physician at Divisional Hospital, Wethara, Sri Lanka.
+Additionally, I’ve lectured for the Postgraduate DFM course since 2018 and I’m a member of the faculty of teachers for the MCGP course.

 I graduated from Cardiff University’s School of Medicine and have been a GP principal at my practice in